Comac C929: CRAIC joint venture

-China could see the joint venture involving joint financial investments, rather than an intellectual property sale, as Russia wants with the research and development center in Moscow and the aircraft manufacturing in Shanghai.
+China saw the joint venture involving joint financial investments, rather than as an intellectual property sale, as Russia wanted with the research and development center in Moscow and the aircraft manufacturing in Shanghai.

-The main design center is in Russia and Shanghai will also have its own design office, for half of the work each.
+The main design center was in Russia, although Shanghai was to have its own design office, with half of the work each.

-In September 2017, it was named CR 929 (CR standing for China-Russia), concept approval was slated for 2017, early configuration and preliminary design for 2018, design documentation for 2021, first flight for 2023 and introduction for 2025.

-It will be powered by a western engine at first before an indigenous power plant is developed between Russia's United Engine Corporation and China's AECC, to start testing in 2022 and be certificated in 2027.
+In September 2017, it was named CR 929 (CR standing for China–Russia).
+It was to be powered by a western engine at first before an indigenous power plant developed by Russia's United Engine Corporation and China's AECC, was to be certified in 2027.